-- The amount of vitamin D and potassium that is in a serving of the food.
+- The amount of vitamin D and potassium in a serving.

-- The serving size for foods and beverages will be changed to reflect amounts that people actually eat.
+- Serving size to reflect amounts that people actually eat.

-- The percentage of daily value for nutrients such as sodium, fiber and vitamin D are being updated based on newer scientific evidence.
+- The percentage of daily value for nutrients such as sodium, fiber and vitamin D based on newer scientific evidence.

-Here is an example of the current food label and the new food label.
+Here is an example of the new food label.

 Step 5: Get Active

-Physical activity is a necessary part of a healthy lifestyle.
-By doing at least 30 minutes of moderate exercise on most days of the week, you can stay fit.
-You can burn about 150 calories a day or about 1,000 calories a week by doing moderate exercise.
+Physical activity and exercise are a necessary part of a healthy lifestyle.
+By doing at least 30 minutes of moderate exercise most days of the week, you can stay fit.
+You can burn about 150 calories a day (about 1,000 calories a week) by doing moderate exercise.